 The hut was silent for a long time.

 Sionis let out a long sigh and leaned back in his seat, taking a moment to rub his eyes.
-The Loremaster had grown quite enraptured in the story, and the silence was the first moment that he bothered to look outside.
+The Collector, having grown rather captivated with the Flamecaller’s story, looked up from her notes to see what had caused this pause.

 The sun was nearly set and the hut was getting dark.

 Sionis snapped his finger and a few candles in the house ignited instantly.
-The Loremaster looked around and saw that the house, while small, was well kept and seemed to be a comfortable place to live.
+Vestria looked around and saw that the house, while small, was well kept and seemed to be a comfortable, if cramped, place to live.

 “You have a place to stay?”
 Sionis asked.
 “I can’t keep you here.”

-“Oh, right,” he replied.
-“I can stay at the Lazy Turnip.”
+“Oh, right,” she replied.
+“I can stay at the tavern back in town.”

 “Good.
 You hungry?
 I can get you something before you head out.”